 An employee handbook is just an employee handbook…or so you may think.
 But, what happens when it doesn’t have an appropriate “disclaimer?”

-An employee handbook can actually be considered an employment contract!
 If you think about it, an employee handbook has all the elements of a contract—it’s written, it’s specific, it “promises” certain things will (or won’t) happen.
 It’s even “signed” by the nonprofit/company.

-So, an employee handbook could actually be considered a unilateral employment contract unless the employer includes an appropriate disclaimer, with wording like this:
+An employee handbook could actually be considered a unilateral employment contract unless the employer includes an appropriate disclaimer, with wording like this:

 “The policies, procedures and standard practices described in this manual are not conditions of employment.
 This manual does not create an express or implied contract between the Nonprofit/Company and employees.
 Nonprofit/Company reserves the right to terminate any employee, at any time, with or without notice or procedure, for any reason deemed by the Nonprofit/Company to be in the best interests of the Nonprofit/Company.”